 Plots are available for use from April 15 to October 15, depending on weather and ground conditions.

-There are sixteen (16) ground-level plots and six (6) raised garden beds for those gardeners who are physically challenged.
+There are sixteen (16) ground-level plots and six (6) raised garden beds.

 Garden plots are identified by signs.
 Boundary lines will be marked by corner posts or flags.

 Gardeners are responsible for planting in their own plots.
 If unsure of your location, please contact the Park District.
 The Park District is not responsible for any cost associated with planting in the wrong area.
 The corner stakes and number stakes must not be removed.

 Gardeners must maintain their plot to its boundaries.
 When selecting planting materials and planting location, please ensure that the plants won’t encroach over the boundary lines.
 Please be considerate of stepping on other gardeners plot areas when planting your garden plot so as not to disturb their plantings.

 Gardeners are expected to weed their garden and keep it neat.
 Landscape waste can be disposed of in trash barrels labeled for landscape waste.
 If weeds grow 12 or more inches tall, the Park District has the right to mow the entire plot.
 In such cases, the gardener will be contacted by phone.
 The gardener will then have one week to comply before the entire plot is mowed.
 If the Park District has to take over your plot due to lack of maintenance, you will not receive priority registration for the following year.
 No refunds will be given.

 Water is available at the park site, however hoses are not allowed.
 You must transport your water using other means.
 At time of rental payment, renters will be given access to the water box for the current rental season.

 All materials must be kept off paths, including plastic bags, rocks, strings, wood stakes and / or other materials.
 These items may cause a tripping hazard.

 Gardeners must park in designated parking stalls and not in roadway.